ANYbotics/message_logger/Readme.md

 ## Usage

 This library defines macros to wrap to ROS logger macros or to std::cout calls.
+You can enable the usage of std::cout by providing the -DUSE_COUT flag to catkin (or cmake).
 Five levels are defined: debug, info, warning, error, fatal.
 Calling the fatal variants throws an exception and terminates the program (if not captured).